itchef/regauge/CONTRIBUTING.md

 # Contributing
-The following is a set of guidelines for contributing to rg-cli.
+The following is a set of guidelines for contributing to regauge.
 Please spend few minutes in reading these guidelines before you create an issue or pull request.

 ## Code of Conduct